grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 theres a hiring freeze at my former manager's company which is also in nj and does bioinformatics, what a crazy world

 cool, a possible first-round interview with NYU for a bioinfo position -- i hope its remote

+maybe i can finish all of my apps this week